dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/contribute/style-guides/git.md

 - `fix: an example fix message` as the subject
 - `feat: this is a new feature` as the subject
-- `BREAKING CHANGE:` in the footer of the commit, the subject does not really matter.
+- `e.g. feat: message` + `BREAKING CHANGE:` in the footer of the commit.
 See example below.

 If you are working on a single component update, you can use a decoration and a scope in parenthesis: